-Under this Program element, the GSC may, on a contract-by-contract basis, at its discretion, require that a predetermined percentage of a specific professional services contract, up to forty percent (40%) be subcontracted to eligible M/WBEs.
-Factors to be considered by the GSC in making this determination shall include the relative availability of M/WBE firms to perform commercially useful functions on the specific contract.
+Under this Program element, the GSC may, on a contract-bycontract basis, at its discretion, require that a predetermined percentage of a specific professional services contract, up to forty percent (40%) be subcontracted to eligible MBE/WBEs.
+Factors to be considered by the GSC in making this determination shall include the relative availability of MBE/WBE firms to perform commercially useful functions on the specific contract.

-A prospective respondent on a District solicitation, for which price and scope are defined, shall submit at the time as required in the solicitation such documentation as required by the SBBC that provides:
+A prospective respondent on a School District competitive solicitation, for which price and scope are defined, shall submit at the time as required in the competitive solicitation such documentation as required by SBBC that provides:

-The name(s) of the M/WBE subcontractor(s) it intends to use on the project;

-- ii.
-The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each M/WBE; - iii.
-A description of the work that each M/WBE subcontractor shall perform; and - iv.
+- v.
+The name(s) of the MBE/WBE subcontractor(s) it intends to use on the project; - vi.
+The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each MBE/WBE; - vii.
+A description of the work that each MBE/WBE subcontractor shall perform; and - viii.
 Documentation confirming the subcontractor's commitment to perform the work at that price.

-A prospective respondent to a District solicitation, for which respondents are not initially evaluated based on price or for which project scope is not predefined, shall submit at the time as required in the solicitation such documentation as required by the SBBC to affirm its intent to meet the subcontracting requirements indicated in the solicitation.
-In the absence of a waiver granted by the SDOP, failure of a respondent to commit as required in the solicitation to satisfying the M/WBE subcontracting goal shall render its response non-responsive.
+A prospective respondent to a School District competitive solicitation, for which respondents are not initially evaluated based on price or for which project scope is not predefined, shall submit at the time as required in the competitive solicitation such documentation as required by SBBC to affirm its intent to meet the subcontracting requirements indicated in the competitive solicitation.
+In the absence of a waiver granted by the SDOP, failure of a respondent to commit as required in the solicitation to satisfying the MBE/WBE subcontracting goal shall render its response non-responsive.